 In the English Language section, Vocabulary and Grammar are areas that a candidate does not focus on till he takes a decision to take this exam.
 With a result, the candidate is completely at sea when he begins to prepare for this exam.
 It is very difficult for him to improve his vocabulary in such a short period of time without taking the help of mnemonics to be able to find the meanings of the words he has never come across in his life.

 Reading Comprehension is another area where, despite being familiar with the format, the candidates find the text quite technical and difficult to interpret.
-The parajumble questions also require the flow of idea to be identified before putting them in the right order.
+The para jumble questions also require the flow of idea to be identified before putting them in the right order.
 Verbal Reasoning is another completely unfamiliar area for the candidates and therefore they need to start from the basics.

-Tips to prepar for General Awareness
+Tips to prepare for General Awareness

-General Awareness and knowledge of Economy and Banking is also unknown to most of the candidates because of lack of reading habit.
+General Awareness and knowledge of Economy and Banking is also unknown to most of the candidates because of the lack of reading habit.

-The essentials of cracking the exam begin with reading a newspaper for at least one hour everyday followed by a well-planned strategy of enhancing the knowledge, knowing the pattern of the exam, learning tricks/short cuts to be able to optimize the time allotted and finally attempting several close-to-real mock tests.
+The essentials of cracking the exam begin with reading a newspaper for at least one hour every day followed by a well-planned strategy of enhancing the knowledge, knowing the pattern of the exam, learning tricks/shortcuts to be able to optimize the time allotted and finally attempting several close-to-real mock tests.

 How to prepare for Quantitative Aptitude

 Quantitative Aptitude measures the numerical ability and accuracy in mathematical calculations.
-The questions range from purely numeric calculations to problems of arithmetic reasoning, graph and table reading, percentage analysis, categorization and quantitative analysis.
+The questions range from purely numeric calculations to problems of arithmetic reasoning, graph and table reading, percentage analysis, categorization, and quantitative analysis.
 The level of test in broadly up to X class.
 In the previous SBI PO exams, there were questions on Approximations, Data Interpretation (almost all of them involved a lot of calculations.) while the Individual questions from Arithmetic, P&C, Probability (elementary level), Number Series, Quadratic comparison were also asked.

 There was variation in topics in some slots for example; in some slots there were 5 questions on Number series whereas in some slots questions on Quadratic comparisons were given instead of questions from Number series.
 Judicious selection of question is the key to excel in the exam.
 A good practice of a significant number of MOCKs is essentially required before the exam.